MareDz/Real-World-Demo-Pw/README.md

 The goal of this demo is to demonstrate:

-- Mastery of Playwright for UI and API automation
+- Playwright for UI and API automation
 - Ability to test real-world features like transactions, bank accounts, login/logout, validation, etc.
 - Proper use of Page Object Model (POM) for clean and maintainable code
-- API integration for test data setup (using REST endpoints)
+- API integration for test data setup (using REST and GraphQL endpoints)
 - Parallel test execution and session isolation

 ## 🎯 Purpose of the Project